Site translation

 Each row shows the Type of content being translated, the number of Items to translate and the date the work was Created on.
 If no translation is in progress, the table shows the message No translation in progress.

-Custom terminology
+Custom terminologies

-Add custom terminology so that automatic translation respects brand names, character names, or any other content that should not be translated or should be translated in a specific way.
+Add custom terminologies so that automatic translation respects brand names, character names, or any other content that should not be translated or should be translated in a specific way.
 It's the best way to guarantee the consistency of your vocabulary across all languages.